An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

 The ancestors of Boernician-Scottish settlers dot North America even today.
 They settled all along the east coast when they came over, but some went north as United Empire Loyalists at the time of the War of Independence.
 However, these strong lines endured as Scottish families in the United States and Canada have rediscovered much of the heritage that was taken from them centuries ago.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Lythgoe, or a variant listed above:

-Lythgoe Settlers in the United States in the 19th Century
+Lythgoe Settlers in United States in the 19th Century

-Lythgoe Settlers in the United States in the 20th Century
+Lythgoe Settlers in United States in the 20th Century

 The Lythgoe Family Crest was acquired from the Houseofnames.com archives.
 The Lythgoe Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.